dbca-wa/wastd/docs/data_curators.rst

 containing the source ID, the user risks losing its context.

-Back in WAStD, attach all files - data sheet scan, communication records, stranding form - as Media Attachments to the Encounter, preferrably in this order.
+Back in WAStD, attach all files - data sheet scan, communication records, photographs - as Media Attachments to the Encounter, preferrably in this order.
 Pick a descriptive, but short title for the files - the title will be displayed in map popups, e.g.: